turingschool/gear-up/crucial_conversations.markdown

 ### Let It Go?

 How do you know if you should speak up?
 Ask yourself these questions.
-If you three or more are "yes," then it’s time to act.
+If your answer to three or more are "yes," then it’s time to act.

 * Am I acting based on my real concerns?
 * Is my conscience nagging me?
 Will I regret not having said anything?